cashmy/living-task-framework/core/taxonomy/Glossary.md

 ### LTF

-* *Living Task Framework**
+- **Living Task Framework**

-* *Definition**: A meta-cognitive framework for human-AI collaboration that emphasizes intent extraction, structured prompting, and reflective iteration.
+- *Definition**: A meta-cognitive framework for human-AI collaboration that emphasizes intent extraction, structured prompting, and reflective iteration.
 LTF treats tasks as evolving entities requiring continuous context, not static instructions.

-* *For AI**: LTF is the umbrella system containing CIP-E, DMP, and VS Suite.
+- *For AI**: LTF is the umbrella system containing CIP-E, DMP, and VS Suite.
 When a user references "LTF principles," they mean: extract intent beyond literal words, maintain context across sessions, use structured reflection, and generate alternatives through verbalized sampling.

-* *Usage**: "We're using LTF to manage this project" = Apply full framework stack (CIP-E + DMP + VS Suite + behavioral protocols)
+- *Usage**: "We're using LTF to manage this project" = Apply full framework stack (CIP-E + DMP + VS Suite + behavioral protocols)

 - --

 ### CIP-E

+* *Context Inference Prompting - Extended**

+* *Foundation**: Built on **CIP (Context Inference Prompting)** - the practice of providing AI systems with embedded situational, structural, or narrative context that allows them to **infer roles, intents, and objectives** without explicit instruction.

-* *Context + Intent + Purpose + Emotion + Evolution**
+* *CIP-E extends this inference mechanism** with five structured components: Context + Intent + Purpose + Emotion + Evolution

-* *Definition**: A structured approach to prompt engineering that ensures AI understands the situational context, underlying goal, desired outcome/impact, emotional state influence, and continuity requirements across sessions.
+* *Definition**: A structured framework for prompt engineering that ensures AI understands the situational context, underlying goal, desired outcome/impact, emotional state influence, and continuity requirements across sessions.

+* *Critical Distinction**:
+* **CIP (mechanism)** = The inference capability - AI deducing roles, intents, objectives from context
+* **CIP-E (framework)** = Structured application with 5 explicit components to guide that inference

 * *For AI**: When extracting CIP-E from a user request:
 * **Context (C)** = Current state, tools, constraints, broader goal